dd-harp/ramp.xds/README.md

-# ramp.xde (Extensible Differential Equations for mosquito-borne pathogen modeling)
+# ramp.xds (Extensible Dynamical Systems for mosquito-borne pathogens)

 <!-- badges: start -->
 [![medRxiv](https://img.shields.io/badge/medRxiv-2022.11.07.22282044-brightgreen)](https://www.medrxiv.org/content/10.1101/2022.11.07.22282044v1)
 <!-- badges: end -->

-## What is ramp.xde?
+## What is ramp.xds?

-ramp.xde is software that implements a mathematical framework for setting up, analyzing, and solving models of mosquito-borne pathogen dynamics and control as systems of ordinary or delay differential equations.
+ramp.xds is software that implements a mathematical framework for setting up, analyzing, and solving models of mosquito-borne pathogen dynamics and control as systems of ordinary or delay differential equations.
 The framework is designed to model spatial transmission dynamics of a pathogen within a defined spatial domain; spatial ecology and population dynamics of mosquitoes within the domain; exogenous forcing by weather and vector control; and malaria and mosquito importation.
 The software also supports population dynamic models of stratified human populations, including aging and demographic changes.
 The main focus of software development has been malaria, but the framework has all the capabilities to model other mosquito-transmitted pathogens.

 The software aims to be fully modular: it implements plug-and-play computation for a broad class of simulation models describing the dynamics and control of mosquito-transmitted pathogens.
 Modularity has been achieved through a combination of methods: the functions that compute derivatives use a method that dispatches on parameter lists for each component which is used to compute the full set of differential equations; the interfaces for blood feeding and egg laying are biologically realistic but rigidly defined to guarantee mathematical consistency; and a large set of additional features have been implemented with careful attention to detail to guarantee consistency and avoid conflicts.
 The function `ramp.xde::xDE_diffeqn` computes the gradient of all state variables from those modular components and can be used with the excellent solvers in [deSolve](http://desolve.r-forge.r-project.org/), or other differential equation solvers in R. ramp.xde can be regarded as the continuous-time companion to the discrete stochastic [Micro-MoB](https://github.com/dd-harp/MicroMoB) framework.